sivakumars/wsl-git-repo/README.md

 #README

-Pushing files from GIT and testing out various configs
+Pushing files from WSL and testing out various configuration settings.

+Fixing issues with credentials manager in WSL